 Students who wish to enroll in a course without the prerequisite(s) must obtain a Prerequisite Override form prior to registering for the course.
 The form must be signed by the chairperson of the department through which the course is offered and, in some cases, the instructor of the course.
-Students seeking an override of professional education prerequisites for courses taught through the College of Education and Allied Studies must complete a Request for a Student to Take an Upper Level Professional Education Course Without Formal Program Admission form and obtain all required signatures.
+Students seeking an override of professional education prerequisites for courses taught through the College of Education and Health Sciences must complete a Request for a Student to Take an Upper Level Professional Education Course Without Formal Program Admission form and obtain all required signatures.

 Preregistration is held for returning, degree-seeking undergraduate, graduate and joint admission students in November for the spring semester and in April for the fall semester.
 During the advising period held two weeks prior to registration, undergraduate students are required to meet with their advisor(s) to review their progress toward degree completion, as well as to review course selections for the coming semester.
 The advisor then electronically approves the student for registration.

 Preregistration is available online and in person.
 Students’ preregistration date is determined by their classification (senior, junior, sophomore, etc.) which is based on the total credits earned.
 An undergraduate non-degree student may register for courses after the registration sessions for new degree-seeking students have been held in August and January.
-For more information about non-degree status, see the Admission-Undergraduate section of this catalog.
+For more information about non-degree status, see the Admission – Undergraduate section of this catalog.
 Students will not be allowed to register for courses until all financial debts to the university are paid and health records are up to date.

 Withdrawal From Courses Following the Drop/Add Period

 Students may withdraw from courses following the drop/add period if they submit a Course Withdrawal form to the Registrar’s Office by the appropriate semester deadline date, which is posted on the Registrar’s Office website.
-If a student falls below full-time status after withdrawing from a course, he or she should be aware that eligibility for some sources of financial aid, health insurance, participation in extracurricular activities and on-campus housing may be affected.

 The Course Withdrawal Schedule is as follows: